aliakseiherman/eixample/README.md

  - Multi-Tenancy
  - **Tenant resolved by subdomain**
- - Audit (both for EF 6.x and EF Core)
- - EF 6.x Dynamic Filters
- - Soft Delete
+ - Audit at **EF Core** level
+ - ~~Soft Delete~~ **DEPRECATED — reason: it's unnatural for RDBMS to keep inactive records; leads to issues with FK constraint; use separate database to keep the log of the deleted records along with the related info; alternatively, consider Event Sourcing pattern;**
- - Automatic HTTP proxies generation for the front-end
+ - Automatic HTTP proxies generation for the front-end (Angular)
  - JWT Authentication
  - SPA front-end (Angular, Vue, React)
  - basic login / signup functionality
- - demo functionality (demonstrates auditing for EF entities)
+ - demo functionality (demonstrates audit functionality)
- - one user per many tenants (as with *.stackexchange.com)
+ - one user per multiple tenants (as with *.stackexchange.com)

 ## Setup